THE FLEET

 Models

-A pre-production prototype was built with important changes in the wings and a new configuration of motor-gondolas that demanded changes on the bottom part of the fuselage.
-After these changes the production began in the Voronezh Aircraft Factory (VASO) until a total of 15 planes.
+After prototype, 1st pre-production aircraft was built with important changes in the wings, a new configuration of motor-gondolas and an improved version of engines; the NK-144A model.
+After these changes, aircraft production began in the Voronezh Aircraft Factory (VASO) until a total of 15 planes.

-Click on the menu to the left for details on the fleet of TU-144 and their current location.
+Click on the menu to the left for details on the fleet of Tu-144 and their current location.